site15/site15.ru/QODER_RULES.md

 - Use relational fields as filters in the `loadMany` method.
 - Pass relational fields to form components in the `showCreateOrUpdateModal` method.
 - Grid components should support view mode with custom title display instead of action buttons.
+- Implement `OnChanges` lifecycle hook to detect changes in relational inputs and trigger data reload.
+- Use `ngOnChanges` to avoid double loading when inputs change.

 ### 3.2.
 Form Component Implementation

 - Form components should accept relational field inputs from grid components.
 - Include relational fields in the data object when creating new records.
+- Pass relational field values to modal form components via `nzData` property.

 ### 3.3.
 Date Field Handling